 His main research area is distribution system applications of the smart grid.
 The smart grid is a next generation power system that installs intelligent real-time monitoring and control capabilities throughout the power system infrastructure.
 Andrew’s research focuses on creating solutions to challenges such as how to secure the vast increase in power system information that is now available.

 PhD Candidate, Environmental Engineering

-Jennifer L. Fuller is a native of Saginaw, Michigan where she graduated Salutatorian from Hemlock High School in 2007.
-Self-funded and the first generation in her family to attend college, Jennifer chose to attend an in-state public university with the aid of public and private scholarship.
-She enrolled at Michigan Technological University in Fall 2007.
+Jennifer L. Fuller is a native of Saginaw County, Michigan where she graduated Salutatorian from Hemlock High School.
+Self-funded and the first generation in her family to attend college, Jennifer chose to attend an in-state public university, Michigan Technological University, with the aid of public and private scholarship.
 In her undergraduate career, Jennifer . . .